dirtyhenry/tech-articles/_posts/2021-12-17-swift-precondition-that-throws.md

 So I created a _recoverable precondition_, which means:

 - if the code throws, then try to recover from it;
-- if the code does not throw, treat it a precondition.
+- if the code does not throw, treat it as a precondition.

 Don’t hate me.
 [Listen to soul music instead][1].

 ## Lessons Learned

-Look at this signature!
-It is ripped off [`precondition`’s][3] and it features some keywords you don’t use everyday.
-Each on its own could deserve its own extensive explanation.
-But wait, other people already wrote about them.
+Look at this badass signature!
+Of course I started from the signature of [`precondition`][3] and I adapted it to my needs.
+It features some keywords I don’t use everyday.
+Each keyword deserves its own extensive explanation.
+But wait, other people have already written about them:

 - [`@autoclosure`][4];
 - [`rethrows`][5];